younusshamim/younusshamim/README.md

-### Hello there 👋, I'm Younus Shamim
-I am a front-end-focused full-stack JavaScript developer.
+### I am a front-end-focused full-stack JavaScript developer.
 I am confident in taking on any challenges in front-end development and am passionate about it.
 I believe in hard work and efficiency.
 I am always ready to prove myself through my work and take on responsibility.

 <br/>